Employees in numbers.

-At the end of December 2014, women accounted for more than 50 % of participants in our Global Leadership Development Programme.
+In the young talent programs, the share of female trainees in the Global Leader Development Programme increased in 2020 during the period under review.
+In the student development programs (Fastlane, SpeedUp), women made up around 33% of participants.
 In this way, we hope to pave the way for a new generation of managers that includes more women, has a high level of technical expertise, is well networked and has increased awareness of cultural and social issues.

 One challenge for our young talent programmes is that women are still generally underrepresented in engineering studies and technical professions.
 Our approach is therefore to promote an interest in technology at an early stage.
 To achieve this, we have implemented a wide range of measures at BMW AG:

 - Girls’ Day, since 2011 also Boys’ Day